secretstartups/handbook/job-families/people-ops/team-member-relations/index.html.md

 #### Manager, Team Member Relations Responsibilities

-* Extends that of the Senior Team Member Relations Partner responsibilities
+* Extends that of the Senior Team Member Relations Partner responsibilities.
-* Manages a team of team member relation specialists and managers.
+* Manages a team of TMR specialists and partners.
-* Acts as a subject matter expert to provide strategic coaching to management of all levels on addressing a variety of people issues while effectively mitigating business and company risk.
+* Acts as a subject matter expert to provide strategic coaching to management at all levels on addressing a variety of people issues while effectively mitigating business and company risk.
-* Lead department specific and org wide strategic initiatives, soliciting buy in, partnering with cross-functional partners and driving scalable solutions.
+* Leads department specific and org-wide strategic initiatives, soliciting buy in, partnering with cross-functional partners and driving scalable solutions.
-* Establish strategic partnerships and support business units on employee relations concerns, performance management initiatives and change management.
 * Ensure oversight and governance of policies and practices globally, including interpreting and applying understanding of corporate policies and practices, employment laws, and other regulations to provide advice, guidance, or clarification for Team Member Relations inquiries.
-* Analyze data to identify trends, provide insights and make recommendations to stakeholders and cross-functional partners to develop scalable solutions, programs and policies to improve the team member experience.
+* Analyzes data to identify trends, provide insights and make recommendations to stakeholders and cross-functional partners to develop scalable solutions, programs and policies to improve the team member experience.

 #### Manager, Team Member Relations Requirements

 * Extends that of the Senior Team Member Relations Partner requirements
-* 8+ years of employee relations experience
+* 8+ years experience in employee relations
-* 2+ years of managing a team
+* 2+ years experience managing a team
 * Comfortable adapting to change in a fast-paced, global environment
 * Exceptional interpersonal and communication skills
-* Strong analytical skills and experience Google Sheets
+* Strong analytical and data skills and experience using Google Sheets
-* Ability to prioritize and take ownership of projects
+* Ability to prioritize and take ownership of projects and strategic goals.

+### Director, Team Member Relations

+The Director, Team Member Relations reports to the VP, People Operations, Technology and Analytics

+#### Director, Team Member Relations Job Grade

+The Director, Team Member Relations is a [grade 10](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

+#### Director, Team Member Relations Responsibilities

+* Extends that of the Manager, Team Member Relations responsibilities.
+* Oversight and management of the Team Member Relations Team.
+* Develop our investigation and team member relations processes, policies and objectives in partnership with Legal and People team functions.
+* Establishes strategic partnerships and supports business units on employee relations concerns, performance management initiatives and change management.
+* Responsible for reporting on and identifying team member relations trends and patterns and utilizing this data to develop and recommend strategic approaches to drive change and mitigate risk to GitLab.
+* Partner closely with People Business Partners, Legal, Learning and Development, and People Operations and Systems to implement solutions and help scale GitLab.
+* Ensures adherence to a wide range of practices including recruiting, hiring, performance management and compensation.
+* Designs, facilitates, and scales Manager Training based on data analysis.
+* Responds to and directly manages highly sensitive investigations, summarizes findings, and provides recommended resolutions to executive and other levels of management when necessary.

+#### Director, Team Member Relations Requirements

+* Extends that of the Manager Team Member Relations requirements
+* 10+ years experience in employee relations
+* 5+ years experience managing a team
+* Solid judgment and experience assessing risk relative to the business
+* Strong communication and critical thinking skills
+* Empathetic compassionate and human
+* Objective, fair, and compliant with local laws and regulations
+* Strong project and change management experience
+* Demonstrated experience learning and thriving in a constantly changing environment.
+* Experience using data to identify insights that drive action
+* Strong analytical/problem-solving skills; ability to communicate complicated solutions in a simple, digestible way with data
+* Experience working with confidential data
+* Desire and enthusiasm to build processes and practices to create and elevate how team members experience their journey at GitLab

 ## Performance Indicators

-* Team member Case Management
+* Team Member Case Management
-   * Team member relations team will respond to all requests for assistance from team members within 24 hours.
+   * Team member relations will respond to all requests for assistance from team members within 24 hours.
    * All cases are resolved in a consistent, fair and unbiased process.
-   * Identify potential risks to GitLab and escalate to Key Stakeholders for mitigation.
+   * Identify and resolve potential risks to GitLab.
-* Team member Relation Philosophy
-   * All team members are treated with respect and dignity while upholding the values of GitLab.
-Provide all GitLab team members an avenue to express workplace concerns and to resolve conflicts in a safe and unbiased forum.
+* Provide all GitLab team members an avenue to express workplace concerns and to resolve conflicts in a safe and unbiased forum.
+   * When surveyed, >90% utilizing the Team Member Relations team report effective interactions and outcomes, and resolutions to their concerns.
+   * Overall employee sentiment is positive (>80%) on the Engagement Survey.

 * Collaboration
    * Effective partnership with key stakeholders such as People Business Partners, Legal and People Success.

 ## Career Ladder

-The next step in the People Operations job family is not yet defined.
+The next step in the job family is VP, People Operations, or Director, People Business Partner.

 ## Hiring Process